Is your business ready to go global? We’re here to help.

 Revolutionizing industries with automation and technology

 We’ve also launched the FedEx® Sustainability Insights tool, an innovative cloud-based data engine which uses near-real-time FedEx network data to estimate CO2 emissions.
-It enables FedEx customers to view emissions data for their shipments, and use this data to make informed decisions on their future shipping strategy to reduce the environmental impact.
+FedEx customers can view emissions data for their shipments to make informed decisions on their future shipping strategy, reducing environmental impact.

 Responsible logistics is shaping tomorrow's world